 It is a known fact that all followers of divine religions believe in the life hereafter.
 They believe in reward and punishment, for indeed this is the intent of the message with which all messengers were sent.
 In addition, the intellect testifies to the fact that life, religion and moral values will be meaningless and futile in absence of another life in which people will be rewarded or punished according to their deeds.

 Many people, however, mistakenly believe that religion and worship cannot go hand in hand with acquiring wealth, entertainment and development.
 The misconception is that one must live either for this life or for the hereafter, given that this life and the afterlife cannot come together, just as day and night can never come together.

 In fact, their amazement knows no end, and it is even hard for some to believe that the apparent barrier between worship and entertainment, or between worship and wealth does not exist in Islam.
 Prophet Muhammad (PBUH) informs us that one will be rewarded for whatever right one does as long as it is with the best of intentions.
-Even the simplest of acts such as removing a harmful object, like a thorn, from the road or putting a morsel of food into the mouth of one's spouse (Al-Bukhari: 56).
+Even the simplest of acts such as removing a harmful object, like a thorn, from the road or putting a morsel of food into the mouth of one's spouse (AI-Bukhari: 56).

-Islam stresses the importance of leading a well-balanced life.
-While it urges people to hasten to worship God to be rewarded in the hereafter, it prompts them, at the same time, to strive hard in this world to seek God's bounty and earn a living.
-When Prophet Muhammad (PBUH), once informed his companions that ways of doing good are endless and he gave them an example, much to their great amazement.
+When Prophet Muhammad (PBUH), once informed his companions that ways of doing good are endless, he gave them an example, much to their great amazement.
 He said, "... and in the very sexual act of each of you there is a charity."
 They asked, "How can we be rewarded for satisfying our sexual desire?"
 He replied, "If you satisfy it unlawfully, will you be committing a sin?"
 "Yes," they replied.
 "Likewise," he said, "by satisfying it lawfully [with your spouses], you will certainly be rewarded for it" (Muslim: 1006).